crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue causing a node crash due to OOM when running the ``analyze`` on large tables.

 - Fixed an issue that caused queries involving a JOIN operation on system tables like ``sys.cluster`` to fail.